aharen/Pay/README.md

 $response = $_POST;

-Or if you're using laravel you can pass the **Request** array like:
+Or if you're using laravel you can pass the 'Request' array like:

 $response = Request::all();